hmutpw/hmutpw.github.io/index.md

 Tel: (+86) 182 4606 0545

-### Summary:
+### 1. Summary:

 Puwen Tan is a highly-motivated bioinformatician with strong interest in developing methods to uncover the cell identity from multiple perspectives.
 He is proficient in a variety of skills including **single-cell RNA-seq analysis**, **data visualization** and **R package development**.
-For the past 5 years, he focused on exploring the mechanism of hematopoietic stem cell differentiation (2017 *Nat Commun*, 2018 *Autophagy*, 2021 *Cell Stem Cell*, and 2022 *Sci Adv*) using bioinformatics methods.
+For the past 5 years, he mainly focused on exploring the cell heterogeneity of hematopoietic stem cells (2017 *Nat Commun*, 2018 *Autophagy*, 2021 *Cell Stem Cell*, and 2022 *Sci Adv*) using bioinformatics methods.

-### Education:
+### 2. Education:

 2019 - 2022, PhD in bioinformaticas, Southern Medical University, China